joncourt/kafka-connect-jdbc/docs/source_connector.rst

 The JDBC connector supports schema evolution when the Avro converter is used.
 When there is a change in a database table schema, the JDBC connector can detect the change, create a new Kafka Connect schema and try to register a new Avro schema in the Schema Registry.
-Whether we can successfully register the schema or not depends on the compatibility level of the Schema Registry, which is backward by default.
+Whether you can successfully register the schema or not depends on the compatibility level of the Schema Registry, which is backward by default.

-For example, if we remove a column from a table, the change is backward compatible and the corresponding Avro schema can be successfully registered in the Schema Registry.
-If we modify the database table schema to change a column type or add a column, when the Avro schema is registered to the Schema Registry, it will be rejected as the changes are not backward compatible.
+For example, if you remove a column from a table, the change is backward compatible and the corresponding Avro schema can be successfully registered in the Schema Registry.
+If you modify the database table schema to change a column type or add a column, when the Avro schema is registered to the Schema Registry, it will be rejected as the changes are not backward compatible.